 Happily, instability can be treated conservatively by a physiotherapist, depending on the severity and the structures (surrounding tissues or muscles) involved.

 Firstly, the shoulder joint is made up of the head of the humerus bone which fits into the shallow depression or socket in the scapula or wing bone, forming this joint.

-The labrum is a type of cartilage in the shape of a ridged rim which deepens the socket of the joint to increase stability of the skeletal structures (mentioned above).
-A negative pressure occurs between the surfaces, causing a suction force holding the head of the humerus in the socket.
+The labrum is a type of cartilage in the shape of a ridged rim that deepens the socket of the joint to increase the stability of the skeletal structures (mentioned above).
+Negative pressure occurs between the surfaces, causing a suction force holding the head of the humerus in the socket.
 It also serves as the point where ligaments attach to the socket from the humeral head.

 The labrum does not contract or stretch beyond its original length.
 However, when it is damaged or torn, it loses the vacuum force created between the two surfaces (negative pressure), thus increasing that unwanted movement within the joint.

-There are four muscles which assist with ‘dynamic stability’ – supraspinatus, infraspinatus, teres minor & subscapularis.
+There are four muscles that assist with ‘dynamic stability’ – supraspinatus, infraspinatus, teres minor & subscapularis.
 They work together to keep the balance within the shoulder joint.

 Have a look again at the picture of the labrum.
 You will see the long head of the biceps bracci (one of the tendons of the muscle) which are attached to the top part of the labrum.
 The bicep tendon is included in this list of causes of shoulder pain from instability, as it can be involved with labrum injuries and is called a SLAP (superior labrum, anterior to posterior).
 The bicep muscle also helps to keep the ball and socket stable when you lift your arm.